struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Conclusions and Future Work

 We proposed a flexible structure preserving network embedding framework, \textit{struc2gauss}, to tackle these limitations.
 On the one hand, \textit{struc2gauss} learns node representations based on structural similarity measures so that global structural information can be taken into consideration.
 On the other hand, \textit{struc2gauss} utilizes Gaussian embedding to represent each node as a Gaussian distribution where the mean indicates the position of this node in the embedding space and the covariance represents its uncertainty.

 We experimentally compared three different structural similarity measures for networks and two different energy functions for Gaussian embedding.
 By conducting experiments from different perspectives, we demonstrated that \textit{struc2gauss} excels in capturing global structural information, compared to state-of-the-art NE techniques such as DeepWalk, \textit{node2vec} and \textit{struc2vec}.
-It outperforms other competitor methods in graph clustering task, i.e., role discovery, on both synthetic and real-world networks.
+It outperforms other competitor methods in role discovery task and structural role classification on several real-world networks.
 It also overcomes the limitation of uncertainty modeling and is capable of capturing different levels of uncertainties.
 Additionally, \textit{struc2gauss} is less sensitive to different parameters which makes it more stable in practice without putting more effort in tuning parameters.

-We conclude by indicating promising directions for further study.
-A first area for improvement is to study faster and more scalable structural similarity calculation method.
-Since we care more about the most similar nodes given a query node, an approximate method to calculate the structural similarity may also be a promising direction.
-Second, it is interesting to extend our method to different scenarios, e.g., dynamic networks and heterogeneous networks.
-Many real-world networks are dynamic with evolving structures and heterogeneous with different types of nodes and edges.
-How to learn representations in such scenarios based on \textit{struc2gauss} will be a challenging and meaningful problem.
-A third area for future exploration is to exploit other methods which can calculate structural similarity or capture structural information.
+In the future, we will explore faster RoleSim measures for more scalable NE methods, for example, fast method to select $k$ most similar nodes for a given node.
+Also, it is a promising research direction to investigate different strategies to model global structural information except structural similarity in NE tasks.
+Besides, other future investigations in this area include learning node representations in dynamic and temporal networks.